Melak12/Melak12/README.md

 <div align="center">
 <h1> 💫 About Me:</h1>
-I am a full-stack MERN and Flutter Mobile App developer.
-I do have exceptional passion to technology and coding.
+I am a full-stack MERN and Flutter Mobile App developer with 6 years of professional experience.
+I do have an exceptional passion for technology and coding.
 As a self-determined and motivated individual that loves to connect and work with others, I have contributed to the success of many individual and team projects.
 I'm always learning and catching up the new technology trends.
 </div>